craftcms/docs/docs/.artifacts/commerce/5.x/orders-carts.md

 | Value | Fetches line items
 | - | -
 | bool | `true` to eager-load, `false` to not eager load.

+#### `withProvisionalDrafts`

+Causes the query to return provisional drafts for the matching elements, when they exist for the current user.